This activity has been run in several ways:

 Directed challenge 2:

 Start with a 2x2x2cm piece of styrofoam.
 Add nails, paper clips and modelling clay to give it neutral buoyancy, so that it floats half way down the water.
 For this challenge, make sure the water is deeper.
 If not possible to achieve neutral buoyancy (hard), try and make the assembly sink as slowly as possible.
+At neutral density the combined density of the materials are the same as water density.

 Fish are able to swim at different levels in water - near the surface or deep, so that they can move to find food or hide from predators.
 Fish hold varying amounts of air in their swim bladder to change what level they are swimming at.